CakeDC/cakephp-nav-auth/README.md

 Copyright 2018 Cake Development Corporation (CakeDC).
 All rights reserved.

 Licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) License.
 Redistributions of the source code included in this repository must retain the copyright notice found in each file.

+Navision® is a trademark of the Microsoft group of companies.